mnz1988/stable-diffusion-guide/README.md

     Note that when you surround something in `(parentheses)`, it will have more emphasis or **weight** in your resulting image, equal to `1.1`.
 The normal weight is 1, and each parentheses will multiply by an additional 1.1.
 You can also specify the weight yourself, like this: `(full body:1.4)`.
 You can also go below 1 to de-emphasize a word: `[brackets]` will multiply by 0.9, but you must still use normal parentheses to go lower, like `(this:0.5)`.

+    Also note that hands and feet are famously difficult for AI to generate.
+These methods improve your chances, but you may need to do img2img inpainting, photoshopping, or advanced techniques with [ControlNet ▼](#controlnet) to get it right.

 1. **Generation parameters** <a name="gen"></a>[▲](#index)

     The rest of the parameters in the starting page will look something like this: